Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 ## Instance

-**Instances** are opaque objects that represent contract instances.
+**Instances** are handles to opaque objects that represent contract instances.
 You can get information about them via these methods:

 - **[E(Zoe).getBrands()](./zoe.md#e-zoe-getbrands-instance)**
 - **[E(Zoe).getIssuers()](./zoe.md#e-zoe-getissuers-instance)**